 (1) Maintain an active, valid medicaid provider agreement as set forth in rule 5160-1-17.2 of the Administrative Code.

-(2) Comply with all provider requirements as set forth in Chapter 5101:3-45 of the Administrative Code, and Chapter 5160-3-46, 5160-50 or 5160-3-58 of the Administrative Code, depending upon the waiver(s) for which the provider is furnishing services.
+(2) Comply with all provider requirements as set forth in Chapters 5160-44 and 5160-45 of the Administrative Code, and Chapter 5160-46 or 5160-58 of the Administrative Code, depending upon the waiver(s) for which the provider is furnishing services.
 Provider requirements include, but are not limited to:

 (3) Deliver services professionally, respectfully and legally.